JohnHedler/Console-Programs/README.md

 Collection of finished projects

 This collection contains work that I have done.

-I have sorted my work into folders for easier convenience.\n C#: C-Sharp projects
+I have sorted my work into folders for easier convenience.
+C#: C-Sharp projects
 C++: C++ projects
 Coursework: Projects done during college.